Charles Texier

 Félix Marie Charles Texier (22 August 1802, Versailles – 1 July 1871, Paris) was a French historian, architect and archaeologist.
 Texier published a number of significant works involving personal travels throughout Asia Minor and the Middle East.
 These books included descriptions and maps of ancient sites, reports of regional geography and geology, descriptions of art works and architecture, et al.

 Trained as an architect at the École des Beaux-Arts in Paris, he was appointed inspector of public works in 1827.
 He conducted excavations of the port cities of Fréjus and Ostia.
-In 1833 he was sent on an exploratory mission to Asia Minor, where, in 1834, he discovered ruins of the ancient Hittite capital of Hattusa.
+In 1833 he was sent on an exploratory mission to Asia Minor, where, in 1834, he discovered the ruins of the ancient Hittite capital of Hattusa.
 As a result of the expedition, he published the three-volume Description de l'Asie Mineure faite par ordre du Gouvernement français.
 Later in the decade he participated in an expedition that took him to Armenia, Mesopotamia and Persia.

 In 1840, he became deputy professor of archaeology at the Collège de France, and in 1845 relocated to Algeria as inspector general of public buildings.
 In 1855, he was elected to the Académie des Inscriptions et Belles-Lettres.